Our

 Associate Curator

-The Henry Ford's archives hold millions of documents and photographs, as well as audio and motion picture material.
-Our archivists collect, organize, describe, preserve, and provide access, digitally and physically, to these historical records.
-Research staff help visitors, whether remote or onsite, find and use these materials.
+The Henry Ford’s archives hold millions of documents and photographs, along with audio and motion picture material, while the library maintains a collection of tens of thousands of books and periodicals.
+Our archivists and librarians collect, organize, describe, preserve, and provide access, digitally and physically, to these historical records and reference holdings.

 Conservators